How Locals Actually Navigate Miami on July 4 Weekend

 Transit works better than many visitors expect

-Metrorail and Metromover can remove a surprising amount of stress from Downtown and Brickell holiday plans.
+Metrorail and Metromover can remove a surprising amount of stress from Downtown and Brickell holiday plans, especially when parking garages fill, rideshare pricing spikes, and post-fireworks congestion begins.

 Rideshare surge reality